 Applications are currently closed.
 We will post the newest applications for 2024's GROW cohort as they become available.

 - What is GROW?

 - We are in hard, hard times.
 The fires of justice are burning all around us.
 We feel the rage, grief, and possibilities as this year has thrown us all in a loop.
 Our movements are having to respond to so many attacks at the same time.
 Now is the time to root down and skill up.

 The Grounded and Resilient Organizers’ Workshop (GROW) builds skills, deepens leadership, and uplifts the spirits of young adult activists (ages 18-34).
-Building upon GROW Climate Justice (2015) and GROW Racial Justice (2016), we offer opportunities to strengthen spiritually grounded organizing on these and other justice issues.
+Building upon GROW Climate Justice (2015) GROW Racial Justice (2016), three years of virtual GROW cohorts during the pandemic, and more, we offer opportunities to strengthen spiritually grounded organizing on these and other justice issues.

-GROW Fellowship will be held August – December 2020.
+- GROW Fellowship will be held January - May 2023.
 Building upon our previous GROW/Thrive/Shift programs, it will equip UU (and UU adjacent!) young adults of color and white young adults with the skills, spiritual grounding, and community to engage in justice work within and beyond our Unitarian Universalist faith.
-It has been scheduled for the months leading up to and after big 2020 elections to build our capacity, relationships, and power in ways that can be of use to continuing this work for the long haul.
+Over the 5 months, we will be touching on themes of Care & Governance, Conflict, Land & Resources, and Time & Imagination.

 Here are some of the touch points we are imagining for our time together: